Nachum Shifren: Politics

 Rabbi Shifren has been described as a counter-jihadist, and has links with similar groups in Europe, notably the English Defence League (EDL).
 He traveled to England in December 2010 to support an EDL demonstration, which protested against Islamic fundamentalism.

-In October, 2010, he traveled to England to speak at an EDL rally.
+In October 2010, he traveled to England to speak at an EDL rally.
 In his speech, he said that "[h]istory will be recorded that on this day, read by our children for eternity, one group lit the spark to liberate us from the oppressors of our two governments and the leftist, fifth column, quisling press, and that it was the EDL which started the liberation of England from evil."

-Also in 2010, Shifren penned an article that referred to student protesters as "the front line of an army of Muslims that is waiting patiently to take over and subvert our country," called the students "terrorists-in-training" and announced "we are at war with radical Islam."
+Also in 2010, Shifren penned an article that referred to student protesters as "the front line of an army of Muslims that is waiting patiently to take over and subvert our country," called the students "terrorists-in-training" and announced, "we are at war with radical Islam."

-In November 2017, Shifren led a group that spoke out at a San Diego City Council meeting against the racism of Chicano Park and the supposed refusal of the local residents to allow everyone equal access to this municipal park.
-He denounced the views of the La Raza movement, comparing it to Nazi ideology.
+In November 2017, following an incident in which right-wing protesters were blocked from entering Chicano Park by community activists, Shifren spoke at a San Diego City Council meeting, accusing the city council of ignoring the protesters' statements because they were white.